-- Family – we all have some semblance of a family and this is usually the bedrock our existence.
-The unit can either expand or contract, but it is critical nonetheless.
+- Family – we all have some semblance of a family, and this is usually the bedrock of our existence.
+The unit can either expand or contract, but it is critical, nonetheless.
 We all need people who love us just for who we are and how we are connected to them.
-People who have poor familial relationships are at a major disadvantage in life.
+People who have poor family relationships are at a major disadvantage in life.

-- Health – health is one of those things many of us don’t really thing about until it becomes an issue, however a large number of studies have proven that there is a direct correlation between your quality of life and health status.
-The good news is that practicing healthier lifestyle habits works and makes a big difference across the board in life.
-Not exercising and drinking and eating irresponsibly only leads down one path.
+- Health – health is one of those things many of us don’t really think about until it becomes an issue, however many studies have proven that there is a direct correlation between your quality of life and health status.
+The good news is that practicing healthier lifestyle habits works and makes an enormous difference across the board in life.
+Not exercising, drinking, and eating irresponsibly only leads down one path.

-- Charity – no matter where you sit of the socio-economic hierarchy, there will always be those less fortunate than yourself.
-Countless studies have proven that importance of giving back and volunteering as an important component of a happy life.
-Most people who are unhappy spend way too much time thinking about themselves and miss innumerable opportunities to help others.
+- Charity – no matter where you sit on the socio-economic hierarchy, there will always be those less fortunate than you.
+Countless studies have proven the importance of giving back and volunteering as a key component of a happy life.
+Most people who are unhappy spend too much time thinking about themselves and miss innumerable opportunities to help others.